 The Francophile Chenin Blanc marks a departure for The Liberator since this latest release is neither an Episode nor a Special Edition.
 With such a fantastic resource of old, bush vine Chenin at his disposal, Rick has commissioned the making of this particular wine, rather than liberating an existing parcel.
 It’s intended to be sustainable and repeatable; to be enjoyed copiously in the knowledge that it is not subject to the finite quantities imposed by The Liberator Episodes.

-With Rick’s Francophile palate in mind, these grapes were selected and hand-harvested from the cooler south-east slopes of the Bottelary Hills which flank the town of Stellenbosch.
-In collaboration with his old mukker, Carl van der Merwe, they were naturally fermented, partly in stainless steel tanks to maintain freshness.
-Without recourse to any malo-lactic fermentation, the wine was aged on its lees for five months, prior to being bottled in March 2014.
+With Rick’s Francophile palate in mind, these parcels were selected from two growing sites, namely the Bottelary Hills and the Simonsberg mountains.
+In collaboration with his old mukker, Carl van der Merwe, they were fermented in stainless steel tanks to maintain freshness.
+Without recourse to any malo-lactic fermentation, the wine was aged on its lees for five months, prior to being bottled in September 2014.

 Anyone who has ever had an audience with Rick will already be convinced that Chenin Blanc is, in fact, the world’s greatest grape variety.
 For the past 20-odd years, it’s been Rick’s Mission from God to preach this gospel to South Africa’s winemakers, to ensure they recognise the value of their old vine Chenin; a vinous resource just as precious as gold and diamonds are to the rest of the country.